-The Florentine offers a variety of draught beers, ciders, and a seasonally-changing of hand-crafted cocktails alongside an affordable wine list highlighting Italian and domestic wines.
+The Florentine offers a variety of draught beers, ciders, and craft cocktails alongside an affordable wine list, highlighting Italian and domestic wines.
 Diners can enjoy wine by the bottle or by the quartino (1/3 bottle).

 Chef de Cuisine